wylswz/wylswz.github.io/FaceDetection/FaceDetection.md

     return dset
 ```

 In the code above, the Dataset instance is firstly instanciated using from_generator method, followed by a mapping method.
 The parse function is used to map path to the actual image.
 The parse function accepts the parameters which are exact same as data yielded fro mthe streamer, and return the data of image.
-The data is the feature parameter of model function.
+The data is the feature parameter of model function